-- a) In considering an application, the Authority may: - 1) carry out any enquiries that it considers appropriate; - require the applicant, or his representative, to attend before the Authority to answer questions and explain any matter the Authority considers relevant to the application; - 3) require the applicant to provide such additional information as the Authority considers appropriate within 30 days of the request; and - 4) verify any information furnished by the applicant. - b) The Authority may refuse to consider the application for authorisation where an applicant has failed to provide information requested from it, or has failed to provide information requested from it within the time requested. - c) The Authority shall, upon receipt of all information and documents required, notify the applicant in writing of the same, and shall take any of the following decisions within a maximum period of 30 days from the date of the notice: - 1) approve the application in whole or in part; - 2) approve the application subject to such conditions and limitations as it considers appropriate; - 3) refuse the application, giving reasons.
+- a) In considering an application, the Authority may: - 1) carry out any enquiries that it considers appropriate; - 2) require the applicant, or his representative, to attend before the Authority to answer questions and explain any matter the Authority considers relevant to the application; - 3) require the applicant to provide such additional information as the Authority considers appropriate within 30 days of the request; and - 4) verify any information furnished by the applicant. - b) The Authority may refuse to consider the application for authorisation where an applicant has failed to provide information requested from it, or has failed to provide information requested from it within the time requested. - c) The Authority shall, upon receipt of all information and documents required, notify the applicant in writing of the same, and shall take any of the following decisions within a maximum period of 30 days from the date of the notice: - 1) approve the application in whole or in part; - 2) approve the application subject to such conditions and limitations as it considers appropriate; - 3) refuse the application, giving reasons. - d) If the Authority resolves to authorise the applicant, it will inform the applicant of this in writing and of its permitted business profile including any limitations that the Authority may consider appropriate.
+The capital market institution must commence its business within twelve months from the date of the Authority's authorisation decision. - e) satisfy the requirements for commencement of business stipulated in Annex 3.1 of these Regulations before commencing its business. - f) If the Authority resolves to refuse the application, it will notify the applicant in writing. - g) An applicant must not carry out, or hold itself out as carrying out, securities business prior to receiving the Authority's decision referred to at paragraph (d) of this Article. - h) The duration of the authorisation granted in accordance with the provisions of the Capital Market Law and these Regulations shall be ten years, automatically renewable for same periods when the capital market institution continues to fulfil the following conditions and criteria: - 1) fit and proper requirements; - 2) prudential requirements;

-- d) If the Authority resolves to authorise the applicant, it will inform the applicant of this in writing and of its permitted business profile including any limitations that the Authority may consider appropriate.
-The capital market institution must satisfy the requirements for commencement of business stipulated in Annex 3.1 of these Regulations before commencing its business. - e) If the Authority resolves to refuse the application, it will notify the applicant in writing. - f) An applicant must not carry out, or hold itself out as carrying out, securities business prior to receiving the Authority's decision referred to at paragraph (d) of this Article. - g) The duration of the authorisation granted in accordance with the provisions of the Capital Market Law and these Regulations shall be ten years, automatically renewable for same periods when the capital market institution continues to fulfil the following conditions and criteria: - 1) fit and proper requirements; - 2) prudential requirements; - 3) minimum capital requirements; and - 4) payment of the fees determined by the Authority on an annual basis.
+- 3) minimum capital requirements; and - 4) payment of the fees determined by the Authority on an annual basis.